imdhemy/imdhemy.github.io/_posts/php/2021-05-16-three-advantages-of-using-static-factory-methods-in-php.md

 ```

 ## They have names
 Java developers can overload their constructors, but in PHP we have to add some logic inside our constructors to do the same.
-Currently, PHP has type hints, so we can get rid of type checks, and the constructor logic as well and provide clean, logic free constructors beside a descriptive easy to remember static factory methods.
+Currently, PHP has type hints, so we can get rid of type checks, and the constructor logic as well and provide clean, logic-free constructors besides descriptive easy to remember static factory methods.
 Consider the following example:

 ```php
 class Conversation